fertkir/vocabulary-to-google-sheet/README.md

 Where **[Save]** is a link.
 When you click it, the sentence is saved to your Google Sheet.
 Isn't that cool? =)

 ### I like it!
 But what do I do with those sentences in a Google Sheet?
 There's [a nice Google Sheet add-on](https://gsuite.google.com/marketplace/app/vocabulary_90/637385062408) that will automate the learning process.
 Once you've saved the sentences, you'll periodically receive emails with them to recollect.
+More details how [the Google Sheet add-on](https://gsuite.google.com/marketplace/app/vocabulary_90/637385062408) works, what it does and how often does it send email can be found in the [add-on description](https://gsuite.google.com/marketplace/app/vocabulary_90/637385062408).

 ### What online dictionaries are supported?
 The full list can be found [here](https://github.com/fertkir/vocabulary-to-google-sheet/blob/main/common/sites-settings.js), among them are: